nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://i.ytimg.com/vi/An5z8lR8asY/maxresdefault.jpg)

 #### What are dropout neurons?
-        The term “dropout” refers to dropping out units (both hidden and visible) in a neural network.
+        The term "dropout" refers to dropping out units (both hidden and visible) in a neural network.
         Simply put, dropout refers to ignoring units (i.e. neurons) during the training phase of certain set of neurons which is chosen at random.
-By “ignoring”, I mean these units are not considered during a particular forward or backward pass.
+By "ignoring", I mean these units are not considered during a particular forward or backward pass.
         More technically, At each training stage, individual nodes are either dropped out of the net with probability 1-p or kept with probability p, so that a reduced network is left; incoming and